A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

 \paragraph{Semantic-based Metrics}

 Semantic-based metrics aim to handle the evaluation of texts that are lexically different but have a similar semantic meaning.
-Compared with lexical-based and syntactic similarity, semantic similarity requires more information to be considered and is more difficult to measure.
-In recent years, PLM-based evaluation methods have emerged, which aim to evaluate the text using the trained PLMs inversely.
-BERTscores~\cite{BERTScore} replaces the n-gram overlaps defined in BLEU, with embeddings from BERT, to learn a semantic-awareness metric.
+Compared with the lexical-based and syntactic similarity, the semantic similarity requires consideration of more information and is more difficult to measure.
+In recent years, PLM-based semantic evaluation methods have emerged, which aim to evaluate the generated text using the trained PLMs inversely.
+An typical example is BERTscores~\cite{BERTScore}, which replaces the n-gram overlaps defined in BLEU, with the embeddings from BERT, to learn a semantic-awareness metric.
 Similarly, Bertr and YiSi~\cite{mathur-etal-2019-putting} take advantage of BERT embeddings to capture the semantic similarity between the generated text and its reference.
-Some approaches also try to fine-tune PLMs for text quality estimation~\cite{reimers2019sentence,zhou2020learning,liu2021naturalness}.
+There are also approaches that try to fine-tune PLMs for text quality estimation~\cite{reimers2019sentence,zhou2020learning,liu2021naturalness}.
 Particularly, \citet{sellam2020bleurt} propose a task-specific pre-trained model, namely BLEURT, for text assessment.
 BLEURT first adds random perturbations to Wikipedia sentences to construct millions of synthetic examples.
 Then, a BERT-based pre-trained model is trained on several lexical- and semantic-level supervision signals with a multitask loss.
 The experiments show that BLEURT benefits from pre-training and is robust to both domain and quality drifts.
-MAUVE~\cite{MAUVE_human_machine} is an automatic metric to measure human-written and machine-generated texts.
-Specifically, MAUVE compares the machine text distribution to that of human text, which is embedded by a PLM, using divergence frontiers, to reveal the two different errors of the NLG model, that is the model assigns high probability to sequences that do not resemble human-written text, and generative model fails to yield diverse samples as human-written texts.
+MAUVE~\cite{MAUVE_human_machine} is an automatic metric to compare human-written and machine-generated texts.
+Specifically, MAUVE compares the machine-generated text distribution to that of human-written text, which are embedded by a PLM, using divergence frontiers, to reveal two different errors of the NLG model: (1) the model assigns high probability to sequences that do not resemble human-written text, and (2) the generative model fails to yield diverse samples as human-written texts.